neondatabase/website/content/guides/pulse.md

 - `tsx`: To execute and rebuild TypeScript efficiently.

-## Setting Up a Serverless Postgres
+## Provision a Serverless Postgres

 To set up a serverless Postgres, go to the [Neon console](https://console.neon.tech/app/projects) and create a new project.
 Once your project is created, you will receive a connection string that you can use to connect to your Neon database.
 The connection string will look like this: